famiclone6502/DIY_Datalink_Adapter/README.md

 If you only have SETUP.EXE (i.e. the floppy version), you can just right click on it, and under 7-zip click Open archive, then drag and drop VBRUN300.DLL into C:\DATALINK and try again.

-## Using the Raspberry Pi Pico Version in VMware Workstation
+## Workaround for Using the Raspberry Pi Pico Version in VMware Workstation
 1. This assumes you have a working Windows 98 virtual machine setup in VMware Workstation.
 You should also be able to use Windows 95.
 2. Determine which COM port is for the Pico on the physical/host machine.
 Example: COM7 (Unsure?
 Is your host machine running Windows 10?
 Watch Windows 10's Device Manager before and after you've unplugged the device.
 Note the differences).
 3. If your Windows 98 virtual machine is already powered on, shut down the virtual machine.